TRACK AND EXPLORE Program begins its fourth year on May 6Share

 Track and Explore is an innovative partnership between Adrian College and Michigan International Speedway, designed to enhance education in STEM – science, technology, engineering and mathematics.
 The program returns in 2015, increasing in scope, capacity and impact since its modest beginnings as a biological survey of one small area of wetlands.

 Since its inception, more than 4,150 middle school students from 23 schools have participated in the field trip portion of Track and Explore, with more than a dozen Adrian College students researching and giving science lessons under the supervision of two faculty members, and with the support of the Institute for Career Planning.

-Adrian College expects more than 1,400 students to take part in the program this year after 1,265 local students participated a year ago.
+Adrian College expects more than 1,400 students again this year to take part in the program after more than 1,300 local students participated in 2014.